Medicinal Mushrooms and Cancer: Research Overview

 Chinese Scientists and PSP

 Chinese scientists (Xiao-Yu Li, Jia-Fang Wang, Q. Y. Yang, and many others) have been just as active and reached similar results.

 Prof. Q. Y. Yang from China isolated polysaccharide-peptide, or PSP, from Trametes versicolor.
 In 1983, PSP was registered as the first official drug from medicinal mushrooms against cancer in China and is still in use today.
 PSP is chemically very similar to PSK (Krestin), an official anticancer drug in Japan since 1977, which is also still used in Japan, Australia, and other countries.

 Today, a majority of research comes from China.

 Cancer Research in the West

-EDIT: In 2012, a small-scale phase 1 clinical trial was completed in the USA by Torkelson et al., in a joint effort from the University of Minnesota and Bastyr University.
-The study examined Trametes versicolor (= Coriolus versicolor, Turkey Tail Mushroom) in 9 breast cancer patients who had undergone surgery and chemotherapy and were starting radiation therapy.
-One of the goals was assessing safety: the patients received up to 9 grams/day for 9 weeks; the mushroom was well tolerated and the upper limit was not reached.
-The study also suggests that Trametes versicolor is a safe immunotherapy for breast cancer patients that may correct radiotherapy-related immune defects, increasing lymphocyte count and NK cell antitumor activity.
+A notable exception is a Torkelson et al. small-scale phase one clinical trial conducted at the University of Minnesota and Bastyr University in the USA in 2012.
+The study involved nine breast cancer patients who had undergone surgery and chemotherapy and were starting radiation therapy.
+The researchers examined Trametes versicolor (=Coriolus versicolor, Turkey Tail Mushroom) and aimed to assess its safety by administering up to 9 grams/day for nine weeks.
+The patients tolerated the mushroom well without reaching the upper limit.
+The study also suggested that Trametes versicolor is a safe immunotherapy for breast cancer patients that may correct radiotherapy-related immune defects, increasing lymphocyte count and NK cell antitumor activity.